Bank of California Building (Portland, Oregon): Post-1960s owners or primary tenants

 The Bank of California remained at the site for almost 45 years until moving west by just over one block to a new 15-story high-rise building in December 1969.
 It also took the name Bank of California Building, or tower and was renamed the Union Bank of California Building after a 1996 merger.
 It was then occupied, in turn, by Security Bank of Oregon, the Oregon Bank, and insurance company Durham & Bates, Inc. The end of the building's use as a bank took place around 1977, when it was sold to Bankside Investors, to be leased to Durham & Bates.
 The prominent lettering on the main façade was usually changed with each transfer, being altered to read SECURITY BANK OF OREGON in 1970 and to read DURHAM & BATES after that company moved into the building.
 The structure was added to the National Register of Historic Places in March 1978.

 Bidwell & Company, a Portland-based stock brokerage firm, purchased the building in November 1999 and launched an intensive nine-month renovation in 2000.
-Bidwell moved into the building in November 2000 and renamed it the Bidwell & Co.
-Building.
-The main façade's lettering was changed again.

-Bidwell & Company was sold to Ameritrade in January 2004, and the building was vacated.
-In late 2006, when the building was owned by a California investment firm, its owners were still looking for a replacement tenant for Bidwell.
-In 2008, the building was renamed the Three Kings Building.
+Bidwell moved into the building in November 2000.
+However, after the company was sold to TD Ameritrade in 2004, the building was vacated and sold.
+In 2008, the building was renamed the Three Kings Building, with the signage replaced as such.